dapplion/lighthouse/book/src/installation-source.md

 ## Dependencies

-First, **install Rust** using [rustup](https://rustup.rs/).
-The rustup installer provides an easy way to update the Rust compiler, and works on all platforms.
+First, **install CrabLang** using [rustup](https://rustup.rs/).
+The rustup installer provides an easy way to update the CrabLang compiler, and works on all platforms.

-With Rust installed, follow the instructions below to install dependencies relevant to your operating system.
+With CrabLang installed, follow the instructions below to install dependencies relevant to your operating system.

 #### Ubuntu